carriercomm/trc/README.md

 * simple: no options, just one argument
 * decentralized: doesn't even have cumbersome network capacities
-* lightweight: easy to install, doesn't rely on 42 or 51 obscure librairies
+* lightweight: easy to install, doesn't rely on 42 obscure libraries, or perl
 * standard: you can use it even if you don't have it
 * collaborative: just used with netcat, scp, rsync, mail, ftp...
 * clear: revision is just a date, not an obscure hash or number
-* naturaly compress: your code is naturaly compressed by trc, less disk space wasted
+* naturally compress: your code is naturally compressed by trc, less disk space wasted
-* pragamatic: who has time to set up a git repository?
+* pragmatic: who has time to set up a git repository?

 ## How to use it? ##